PIPsUS: Self-Supervised Point Tracking in Ultrasound

 \section{Results}

-We compare our models with fast normalized cross-correlation (NCC) template matching~\cite{lewis2001fast}, RAFT~\cite{teed2020raft}, PIPs++, and conduct an ablation study of our model with (PIPsUS) and without flow history (PIPsUScorr).
-RAFT was fine-tuned with US using L1-loss on optical flow warping for 5 epochs.
-We choose RAFT because it outperforms LiteFlowNet and FlowNet~\cite{teed2020raft} and PDD-Net~\cite{nicke2022realtime} is originally designed for 3D registration.
-We evaluated the performance on (1) simulated US sequences with smooth random affine motions and intensity changes and (2) real US sequences.
-Due to the lack of labeled ground truth on real US, we use the prediction from the teacher model PIPs++ as the ground truth, similar to~\cite{ihler2020self}.
+We compare our models with fast normalized cross-correlation (NCC) template matching~\cite{lewis2001fast}, fine-tuned RAFT~\cite{teed2020raft}, PIPs++, and conduct an ablation study.
+PIPsUS has correlation maps and motion history in the input, while PIPsUScorr only sees the correlation.
+RAFT was fine-tuned with US using mean square loss between target images and optical flow-wrapped source images for 5 epochs.
+We choose RAFT because it outperforms LiteFlowNet and FlowNet~\cite{teed2020raft}, and PDD-Net~\cite{nicke2022realtime} is originally designed for 3D registration.
+We evaluated the performance on simulated US sequences with smooth random affine motions and intensity changes and real US sequences.
+Due to the lack of ground truth labels on real US, we compare with teacher model PIPs++ pseudo ground truth, similar to~\cite{ihler2020self}.
 The quantitative evaluation includes L2 error and image-patch NCC, as shown in Table~\ref{tab:quant_sift_results} for OUS and Table~\ref{tab:quant_sift_results_echo} for EchoNet.
-The L2 error evaluates the tracking accuracy, while the NCC quantifies the keypoint similarity.
+The L2 error evaluates the absolute tracking accuracy, while the NCC quantifies the keypoint patch similarity.